-Nights at Central region are colder than other parts in Bhutan with the temperature dropping to nearly freezing point.
-Frost covers areas of Bumthang, and Trongsa in the early morning but the sun warms the environment in the morning.
+Nights in the Central region are colder than other parts in Bhutan with the temperature dropping to nearly freezing point.
+Frost covers the areas of Bumthang, and Trongsa in the early morning but the sun warms the environment during the day.

 Weather and Climate at Eastern Bhutan

 This area can be considered the warmest among the three regions.
 The day time will be pleasant and the night time will still be chilly which might need you to keep warm sweaters for the night.
 Trashigang and Samdrup Jongkhar will still be as beautiful as at other times.

 Bhutan has always revered Mother Nature.
 Every component of nature is believed to be the home of the godly spirit.
 It is a country where mysticism and modernity marry to form a distinct culture.